Skip To Content

 COMMON SENSE TELLS US that it’s impossible to eliminate all risk from our lives, financial or otherwise.
 We can’t control whether markets go up or down.
 A divorce, serious illness — or even a large, unexpected bill — could create a financial shortfall that throws your careful plans off track.
 “A number of life events can risk changes to income or savings and threaten an individual’s or family’s financial well-being,” says Lauren Sanfilippo, senior investment strategist in the Chief Investment Office for Merrill and Bank of America Private Bank.

-While you can’t prevent these scenarios, by taking a holistic view of your financial future, your advisor can suggest options for helping preserve your finances from most of them, says Rachel Scholl, managing director, Wealth Management Banking & Lending Field Integration and Performance, Bank of America.
+While you can’t prevent these scenarios, by taking a holistic view of your financial future, your advisor can suggest options for helping preserve your finances from most of them, says Rachel Scholl, managing director, Merrill Lending Sales Executive, Bank of America.
 Here’s how you might prepare for some of the most common — and risky — what-ifs.

 What if you have a sudden need for cash?

-“We never want to be in a situation where we have to take steps such as liquidating assets at an undesirable time in the market or running up credit card debt to pay bills,” says Scholl.
-A strategy built with your advisor’s help that accounts for unexpected liquidity needs can help preserve your finances against a job loss or an unexpected expense.
+Unexpected bills crop up all the time, and the amount due could exceed the cash you have on hand.
+One recent survey found that the average cost of an emergency expense is $1,700.1 “We never want to be in a situation where we have to take steps such as liquidating assets at an undesirable time in the market or running up credit card debt to pay bills,” says Scholl.

 What if you’re faced with major medical expenses?

-“Seven out of 10 Americans over the age of 65 will have some health event for which long-term care is necessary,2 and the cost can decimate savings.”
+“Seven out of 10 Americans turning 65 today will have some health event for which long-term care is necessary,4 and the cost can decimate savings.”

 — Robert Murray, director, insurance relationship manager, Retirement and Personal Wealth Solutions at Bank of America